-- Gradient explosion/vanishing is not RNN-specific! - It happens to all very deep networks (which are hard to optimize). - In principle, a deep network can always represent a shallow network (by setting higher layers to identity functions), thus it should be at least as good as the shallow network. - How can we make it easier to recover the shallow solution?
+- Gradient explosion/vanishing is not RNN-specific! - It happens to all very deep networks (which are hard to optimize). - In principle, a deep network can always represent a shallow network (by setting higher layers to identity functions), thus it should be at least as good as the shallow network. - For some reason, deep neural networks are bad at learning identity functions. - How can we make it easier to recover the shallow solution?

 Residual connection